Clivern/Hutch/README.md

 ```

+## Limitations

+`Pilgrim` is able to install softwares that can run on a single server.
+In order to support something like `minio` cluster, It will require some changes to the async engine.

 ## Versioning

 For transparency into our release cycle and in striving to maintain backward compatibility, Pilgrim is maintained under the [Semantic Versioning guidelines](https://semver.org/) and release process is predictable and business-friendly.